Debt Repayment Plans: Snowball vs Avalanche: Topical Map, Topic Clusters & Content Plan

 Summarizes taxable discharge-of-indebtedness rules, Form 1099-C, and when to consult a tax professional in debt settlements.

-Content Strategy for Debt Repayment Plans: Snowball vs Avalanche
+Content strategy and topical authority plan for Debt Repayment Plans: Snowball vs Avalanche

 The recommended SEO content strategy for Debt Repayment Plans: Snowball vs Avalanche is the hub-and-spoke topical map model: one comprehensive pillar page on Debt Repayment Plans: Snowball vs Avalanche, supported by 29 cluster articles each targeting a specific sub-topic.
-This gives Google the complete hub-and-spoke coverage it needs to rank your site as a topical authority on Debt Repayment Plans: Snowball vs Avalanche — and tells it exactly which article is the definitive resource.
+This gives Google the complete hub-and-spoke coverage it needs to rank your site as a topical authority on Debt Repayment Plans: Snowball vs Avalanche.

 35